kda2495/IPA_Downloader/README_EN.md

 #### 6. Enter app IDs and download (with version selection):
 * Enter the app IDs to download (in the format 1, 2, 3);
 * Press Enter;
-* Enter the index numbers of the apps to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to download;
 * Press Enter;
 * A list of app version IDs will be displayed;
-* Enter the index numbers of the app version IDs to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the app version IDs to download;
 * Press Enter;
 * The script will download the selected app versions.
 #### 7. Show list of apps and purchase (without downloading):
 * Enter the list of apps to display (full apps list (GitHub), list of purchased apps, list of non-purchased apps);
 * Press Enter;
 * The selected list will be displayed;
-* Enter the index numbers of the apps to purchase (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to purchase;
 * Press Enter;
 * The script will purchase the selected apps.
 #### 8. Show list of apps and download latest version:
 * Enter the list of apps to display (full apps list (GitHub), list of purchased apps, list of non-purchased apps);
 * Press Enter;
 * The selected list will be displayed;
-* Enter the index numbers of the apps to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to download;
 * Press Enter;
 * The script will download the selected apps.
 #### 9. Show list of apps and download (with version selection):
 * Enter the list of apps to display (full apps list (GitHub), list of purchased apps, list of non-purchased apps);
 * Press Enter;
-* Enter the index numbers of the apps to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the apps to download;
 * Press Enter;
 * A list of app version IDs will be displayed;
-* Enter the index numbers of the app version IDs to download (in the format 1, 2, 3-5);
+* Enter the index numbers of the app version IDs to download;
 * Press Enter;
 * The script will download the selected app versions.
 #### 10. Check minimum iOS version for apps in the IPA_Downloader/Apps folder: